Ucommercenet/Ucommerce-Sitefinity-Migration-Tool/src/readme.txt

 Where necessary, data is pulled directly from the Sitefinity database using the lightweight Dapper ORM (https://github.com/StackExchange/Dapper).
 Data is pushed into UCommerce, facilitated by UConnector and the UCommerce APIs.  nHibernate is used on the UCommerce side as its ORM.

+Testing during initial development was done against a rather small "happy path" dataset.
+There are some more minor attributes of Entities that are defaulted or ignored in the mapping.
+There will be fine tuning done as more extensive testings is performed and results analyzed.

+It is anticipated that a batching mechanism will also need to be added, particularly for product migration in product catalogs that are quite large.
+The amount of data data placed in memory for a large catalog to process products in one RTS iteration is likely untenable.
+Further testing against real customer catalogs should help reveal any breaking points whereby further design consideration and refactoring can happen from there.